The Best Programming Languages To Learn First As A Beginner

 The best way to choose between the two is to look at a career path or job that you want and that interests you the most, and then see which language is the main requirement.

-If you’re not sure what career you want, try our tech career path quiz.
+And if you’re not sure what career you want, try our tech career path quiz.

 It’ll ask you questions about the kind of work you want to do, and then provide the best career choice for you.

-If you're serious about starting a career in tech (whether you choose Python or Javascript), come join Zero To Mastery.
+If you're serious about starting a career in tech (whether you choose Python or JavaScript), come join Zero To Mastery.

 Our #1 focus is to get you hired as soon as possible - even if you have zero experience (we're not called "Zero To Mastery" for nothing 😉).